ntjess/wrap-it/wrap-it.typ

 ///    align: bottom + right
 ///  )
 ///  ```
+///
+/// - size (size, auto): Size of the wrapping container.
+If `auto`, this will be set to
+///   the current container size.
+Otherwise, wrapping logic will attempt to stay within
+///   the provided constraints.
+///
 /// - ..grid-kwargs (any): Keyword arguments to pass to the underlying `grid` function.
 ///   Of note:
 ///     - `column-gutter` controls horizontal margin between `fixed` and `to-wrap`.
 Or,